-Birmingham Museum and Art Gallery

-Discover Birmingham Museum and Art Gallery
+Where is Birmingham Museum and Art Gallery located?

-Birmingham Museum and Art Gallery to the present day?
+What is the history of Birmingham Museum and Art Gallery to the present day?

 Wander at your leisure through some 2,000 oil paintings, tapestries, drawings, sketchbooks, stained glass, prints, ceramics and water colours and study works by the likes of John Everett Millais, Dante Gabriel Rossetti, William Holman Hunt, Ford Madox Brown and the Birmingham-born Edward Burne-Jones.
 Highlights of the collection include The Long Engagement by Arthur Hughes, The Annunciation by Edward Burne-Jones, Proserpine by Dante Gabriel Rossetti, The Blind Girl by John Everett Millais and Holman Hunt's The Finding of the Saviour in the Temple.
 The Gas Hall has an ever changing range of temporary exhibitions throughout the year.